jessems/jessems.com/content/blog/2020-12-24-outliner-design-patterns/index.md

 ### Problem

-A hierarchical or textual view of our notes often doesn't give us the perspective or insight we need.
+A hierarchical or textual view of our notes often doesn't give us the perspective or context necessary.

 ## Clippers